tilleul/apple2/applesoft/nfs/README.md

 It is also important that we did not use ``A=A*B``: even though it's a variable assignment, we would be reusing ``A`` and it has an impact on speed.
 If we want to reuse ``A`` then we need to do it in both snippets.

 The actual difference of **723 cycles** does not really matter.
 What is important is that the second snippet **actually runs** faster.
-Actual speed depends on several other factors which will be explained in this article. &amp;
+Actual speed depends on several other factors which will be explained in this article.

 ### 🍎 Keep in mind the following